FrancisIGP/IEMOP-Repository/README.md

 - What updates, the pipeline appends new rows to the Google Sheet `data` tab and updates the `metadata` timestamp

 ## Pipeline Overview
+The following sequence outlines the end-to-end architecture for synchronizing live data with the visualization platform.

 GitHub Actions (scheduled) → Python scraper → Google Sheets (storage) → Tableau Public (dashboard refresh)

 ### How to Test the Pipeline (5 steps)